 As mentioned earlier, celebrity photography demands go well beyond having a big sensor.
 A micro four-thirds system can help you become a well-rounded and versatile photographer who’s always able to rise to the occasion.

 Especially if you’re upgrading from an entry-level point-and-shoot camera, a micro

 Just like a

-Just because it’s not a full frame, doesn’t mean it doesn’t offer a lot of features to help you on the job.
+Just because it’s not a full-frame doesn’t mean it offers a lot of features to help you on the job.